thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

 * *optional: delete all the sleep data present in your watch using the script `rm_sleep_data.py`*

 ### Note to reader:
-* Note that the watch assumes an average of 14 minutes to fall asleep.
-You have to take this into account if you feel super sleepy at the time of setting the alarm.
+* Note that the watch assumes that you fall asleep instantly.
+Previously an average of 14 minutes to fall asleep was taken into account but now you have to adjust yourself depending on how sleepy you are.
 * If you're interested or have any kind of things to say about this, **please** open an issue and tell me all about it :)
 * Status as of end of May 2022: *UI (**done**), regular alarm (**done**), heart tracking (**done** but might be a bit dodgy), smart alarm (**mostly done but untested**)*
 * you can download your sleep data file using the file `pull_sleep_data`.
 A suggested workflow to load it into [pandas](https://pypi.org/project/pandas/) can be found at the bottom of the page.